Project-Prism/Prism-OS/PrismGraphics/README.md

 ## Graphics - [Filters.cs](https://github.com/Project-Prism/Prism-OS/blob/main/PrismGraphics/Filters.cs)

-The Filters<T> class is used to apply advanced filter effects to a graphics canvas.
+The Filters class is used to apply advanced filter effects to a graphics canvas.

-### Type Parameters

-T: The type of graphics object that will be filtered.

 ### Methods